Effects of planetary day-night temperature gradients on He 1083 nm transit spectra: Results

 One difference with varying anisotropy factor, \fpresT, is the overall planetary mass-loss rate.
 With lower \fpresT, the overall energy of the planetary wind is lower, and the degree of mass loss is also reduced for a given density at the wind-launching height in the atmosphere.
 We plot and tabulate the model mass-loss rates given our parameter settings in Appendix \ref{sec:app_mass_loss}, in Table \ref{tab:app_models} and Fig.\,\ref{fig:app_mass_loss}.This difference is reflected in a slight decrease in the size of the cavity surrounding the planet with increasing degree of anisotropy.

-Our subsequent investigation focuses on the immediate vicinity of the planet, indicated by a white square.
+Our subsequent investigation was focused on the immediate vicinity of the planet, indicated by a white square.
 This immediate planetary vicinity is primarily responsible for the line-forming region in helium 1083~nm transit spectroscopy and bears the primary signatures of any asymmetry at the planetary outflow-launching scale.